 "We know that many clubs and organisations would like to become more inclusive but sometimes have financial barriers to doing so.
 This funding aims to provide a helping hand to get projects off the ground."

 Projects which apply will be expected to show how they will contribute a minimum of 50% of the overall project costs (this can be in-kind costs) and how the project will become sustainable.

 They must run for at least eight months of the year and be delivered in a community-use venue and be run on a not-for-profit basis.

 Replacement of old table tennis equipment is not covered by this fund, but funding can be used to support Level 1 coaching qualification costs (up to a maximum of 50% of course costs), new equipment that helps meet the needs of the participants the project is aimed at, facility hire or coaching costs.

-The deadline for applications is January 2, 2019.
+The deadline for applications is has been extended to 16th January 2019.
 To apply, please download and fill in the form below and return it to Jade Griffiths at Table Tennis.